 Drain cleaners that work well include baking soda, salt, and cream of tartar.
 Combined, they create a powerful mixture that can break down even the toughest drain clogs.

-- To use this drain cleaner, pour 1/2 cup baking soda, 1/2 cup salt and 2 tablespoons cream of tartar into a jar that seals.
+- To use this drain cleaner, pour 1/2 cup baking soda, 1/2 cup salt, and 2 tablespoons of cream of tartar into a jar that seals.

 - Then, seal the jar and shake it well to mix the ingredients.

 - Next, pour the mixture down your drain and let it sit for 10-15 minutes.
 Finally, flush the drain with hot water to remove the clog.

 This drain cleaner is suitable for most drains and is an excellent way to keep your drains clear and free-flowing.